Yamato-Security/hayabusa/README-English.md

 You can also add a rule ID to `config/noisy-rules.txt` in order to ignore the rule by default but still be able to use the rule with the `-n` or `--enable-noisy-rules` option.

 ## Event ID filtering
-You can perform Event ID filtering by placing the `EventID` numbers in the `config/target_eventids.txt` text file.
+In order to increase performance, by default, hayabusa will only analyze Event IDs listed in `config/target_eventids.txt`.
+This list was created from all of the `EventID` fields in all of the rules.

+> Caution: You may miss detections if a rule didn't define an `EventID` field and it is not listed in `config/target_eventids.txt`.
+If you need to do the most thorough scan, please make a backup copy of this file and delete the contents in order to scan all event records.

-If you only need to search for certain IDs, you can greatly improve performance by filtering them.
+If you want to only search for certain IDs, you can greatly improve performance by filtering them by editing this file.

 # Other Windows event log analyzers and related projects
 There is no "one tool to rule them all" and we have found that each has its own merits so we recommend checking out these other great tools and projects and seeing which ones you like.

 - [APT-Hunter](https://github.com/ahmedkhlief/APT-Hunter) - Attack detection tool written in Python.
-- [Chainsaw](https://github.com/countercept/chainsaw) - A similar SIGMA based attack detection tool written in Rust.
+- [Chainsaw](https://github.com/countercept/chainsaw) - A similar sigma-based attack detection tool written in Rust.
 - [DeepBlueCLI](https://github.com/sans-blue-team/DeepBlueCLI) - Attack detection tool written in Powershell  by [Eric Conrad](https://twitter.com/eric_conrad).
+- [EVTXtract](https://github.com/williballenthin/EVTXtract) - Recover EVTX log files from unallocated space and memory images.
 - [EvtxToElk](https://www.dragos.com/blog/industry-news/evtxtoelk-a-python-module-to-load-windows-event-logs-into-elasticsearch/) - Python tool to send Evtx data to Elastic Stack.
 - [EVTX ATTACK Samples](https://github.com/sbousseaden/EVTX-ATTACK-SAMPLES) - EVTX attack sample event log files by [SBousseaden](https://twitter.com/SBousseaden).
 - [EVTX-to-MITRE-Attack](https://github.com/mdecrevoisier/EVTX-to-MITRE-Attack) - Another great repository of EVTX attack sample logs mapped to ATT&CK.